Western Michigan defense shuts down San Jose State 23-3 - NewsBreak

 Western Michigan defense shuts down San Jose State 23-3

-Kaleb Eleby threw for two touchdowns and the Western Michigan defense dominated in a 23-3 win over San Jose State.
+Kaleb Eleby threw for two touchdowns and the Western Michigan defense dominated in a 23-3 win over San Jose State on Saturday.

 Eleby was 17 of 28 for 200 yards as Western Michigan finished with 347 yards of offense.